 The ORFEAS registration system does away with print application forms and visits to the bank.
 Start and complete your registration online in a few simple steps.
 Use your home computer, tablet or smartphone to apply for your exam.

-A result of one shield means a child can improve in that skill while five shields mean that most of the questions were answered correctly.
-Candidates who receive 4 or 5 shields in each skill are ready to start preparing for the next Cambridge English exam, A1 Movers.
+A result of one shield means a child can improve a lot in that skill.
+Five shields mean a child did very well in that skill and answered most questions correctly.
+If a child has earned four or five shields in each skill, they are ready to start preparing for the next Cambridge English qualification - A1 Movers Digital.

-The back of the the certificate shows how results align to the CEFR.
+The back of the certificate shows how results align to the CEFR.
 The following factsheet can be used as a guide to help teachers and candidates understand how Cambridge English scale works.
-This information is better applied when using official Cambridge English practice tests.

 How can I apply?